• THE INCLUSION LIST

 Why Analyze Inclusion at the Oscars?

 As one of the premiere awards for films and filmmakers, the Academy Awards® set an agenda for who and what is valued in entertainment.
 By looking at the nominees and winners across categories and by year, we can see whether the awards are responsive to how its audience is changing and whether the awards have become more inclusive in who they recognize over time.
-Our analysis begins with the first Academy Awards® in 1929 and continues throughout each year to include nominees in 2025.
-This 97-year analysis focuses on feature films and reveals what's changed– and what still needs to change.
+Our analysis begins with the first Academy Awards® in 1929 and continues throughout each year to include nominees in 2026.
+This 98-year analysis focuses on feature films and reveals what’s changed– and what still needs to change.

-What's New for 2024
+What's New for 2026

 The site has been updated with the nominees and winners for the most recent awards.
 Additionally, the site now offers insights into how many people have received multiple nominations overall and by category.
 This provides a spotlight on how often the Academy Awards® recognize individuals and how the awards may promote career sustainability and notoriety for nominees.
+This year, we also added the Best Casting category in recognition of its inaugural year.

 HISTORICAL ANALYSIS